wcgordon1/lamplighter/manuscript/active/ch10_Bunting_and_Orders.md

 "Then we deal with the consequences and try to minimize the damage."
 Ms. Kestrel looked back at the Council building, its limestone facade gleaming in the morning sun.
 "Sometimes the most important work happens in the gaps between official policy and actual need."

 As they walked back toward the library district, Ivy found herself thinking about the tension between order and flexibility, between accountability and effectiveness.
-Dore's approach made sense from an administrative perspective, but it didn't account for the reality of seam work—the need for rapid response, specialized knowledge, and the ability to operate in situations that didn't fit standard bureaucratic categories.
+Dore's approach made sense from an administrative perspective, but it didn't account for the reality of seam work: the need for rapid response, specialized knowledge, and the ability to operate in situations that didn't fit standard bureaucratic categories.

 The festival preparations continued around them, a massive coordinated effort that would create three days of celebration and spectacle.
 But underneath the bunting and scaffolding, Ivy could sense the city's normal rhythms being disrupted by artificial lighting, modified traffic patterns, and the sheer pressure of trying to accommodate far more people than the infrastructure was designed to handle.